danielbjanes/NodeTemplate/README.md

 # NodeTemplate
-Starter node template to get react files up an running.
+Starter node template to get react files up and running.
 I wanted to have some code pre built so when starting a new project I could quickly get a template running.
 This has been designed to be super easy to use and start developing from

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development.